MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 This article explains how to install Microsoft R Server on a standalone Linux server.

 Version 9.0.1 is the newest version.
-Currently, only the developer edition is available, which you can find on the Visual Studio Dev Essentials download pages.
+Currently, only the developer edition is available, which you can find on the Visual Studio Dev Essentials or MSDN subscriber download pages.
 Enterprise edition, distributed via the Volume Licensing Service Center, is projected to be available in January 2017.

 Version 8.0.5 was released in June 2016 and is available in both developer and enterprise editions.
 This version changed the installation experience for the better, chaining the installation of several packages (including Microsoft R Open) so that there are fewer steps.
-Additionally, in the 8.0.5 release, Microsoft R Open comes with most of its dependencies built into the package.
+Additionally, in the 8.0.5 release, Microsoft R Open has most dependencies built into the package.

 **Side-by-side Installation**